jbko6/ObsidianVault/Classes/CSE 311/Propositions.md

 If they are on the same level, then follow associativity
 	Conjunctions, disjunctions, & exclusive or follow **left-to-right** Implication & biconditional follow **right-to-left**

+#### Classes of Propositions
+A compound proposition is a
+- *Tautology* if it is always true
+- *Contradiction* if is is always false
+- *Contingency* if it can either be true or false
+-